 Federal law strictly prohibits employers from retaliating against employees simply because they've exercised their legal rights.

-The attorneys have reason to believe that some fire and rescue departments are illegally denying these employees time-and-a-half wages when they work overtime.
+Attorneys have reason to believe that some fire and rescue departments are illegally denying these employees time-and-a-half wages when they work overtime.
 A handful of class action lawsuits have already been filed – and now, courts are starting to rule in workers’ favor.

 What Started the Investigation?